Cardi B files for divorce from Offset, posts she’s pregnant with their third child

 NEW YORK (AP) — Cardi B has filed for divorce from her husband, rapper Offset.

-A consultant for Cardi B confirmed the information to The Related Press, writing, “This isn’t primarily based on anyone specific incident, it has been a very long time coming and is amicable.”
+A consultant for Cardi B confirmed the information to The Related Press, writing, “This isn’t based mostly on anybody explicit incident, it has been a very long time coming and is amicable.”

-On Instagram, Cardi B didn’t immediately touch upon the information of her divorce, however posted a photograph of her on a rooftop, holding her abdomen to disclose a child bump.
+On Instagram, Cardi B didn’t straight touch upon the information of her divorce, however posted a photograph of her on a rooftop, holding her abdomen to disclose a child bump.

 “With each ending comes a brand new starting!
-I’m so grateful to have shared this season with you, you will have introduced me extra love, extra life and most of all renewed my energy,” she wrote within the caption.
-“It’s a lot simpler taking life’s twists, turns and take a look at laying down, however you, your brother and your sister have proven me why it’s value it to push by!”
+I’m so grateful to have shared this season with you, you could have introduced me extra love, extra life and most of all renewed my energy,” she wrote within the caption.
+“It’s a lot simpler taking life’s twists, turns and check laying down, however you, your brother and your sister have proven me why it’s price it to push via!”

-Cardi B and Offset, whose delivery names are Belcalis Almanzar and Kiari Cephus respectively, have two kids collectively: 6-year-old daughter Kulture and 2-year-old son Wave.
+Cardi B and Offset, whose beginning names are Belcalis Almanzar and Kiari Cephus respectively, have two kids collectively: 6-year-old daughter Kulture and 2-year-old son Wave.

-The hip-hop energy couple — Offset is thought for his function within the rap group Migos and his profitable solo profession — had been secretly wed on Sept.
+The hip-hop energy couple — Offset is thought for his position within the rap group Migos and his profitable solo profession — have been secretly wed on Sept.
 20, 2017, in Atlanta.
 They solely introduced their engagement a month later.

 In 2020, Cardi B beforehand filed for divorce from Offset, claiming her marriage was “irretrievably damaged.”